wulffeld/linear-branch-creator/README.md

 - `LINEAR_API_KEY` - Your Linear.app API key
 - `INITIALS` - Your initials.
 - `PREFIX_CHOICES` - Which types of prefixes you work with.
 Comma separated list.
 E.g. "chore,bug,feature".
+- `ASSIGNEE_EMAIL` - The email address of the owner of the cards.
+- `STATE` - The state for the query.
+Examples: "backlog" or "unstarted".

 This will end up creating branches of the form: